fumiyas/samba-virusfilter/README.md

 TODO
 ---------------------------------------------------------------------

+  * More enhancements, fixes and others for Samba 4.x
-  * Remove a cache entry on close if file was modified
+  * Remove a cache entry on close if file was modified when `svf-*:scan on open = yes` and `svf-*:scan on close = no`
-  * Replace own "stupid" result cache implementation with Samba memcache implementation or others
+  * Replace own "stupid" result cache implementation with Samba memcache implementation or another
   * Support other anti-virus engines:
     * External command
     * misc.